adamheinrich/cm-makefile/INSTALL.md

 ### GCC ARM Embedded Toolchain

-The toolchain can be installed from PPA:
+The toolchain can be installed from repositories (unfortunately, the Ubuntu repository does not contain GDB):

-	sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
-	suto apt-get update
 	sudo apt-get install gcc-arm-embedded

-It is also possible to download a specific version of the toolchain directly from the [website][1].
-In this case, it might be necessary to obtain 32-bit `libc` and `libncurses` (required by `gdb`):
+A preferred way is to install the latest toolchain (with GDB which is needed for debugging or for flashing with the Black Magic Probe) downloaded directly from [Arm website][1].
+In this case, it might be necessary to obtain 32-bit `libc` and `libncurses` (required by GDB):

 	sudo apt-get install libc6:i386 libncurses5:i386

+Then simply add the toolchain to `PATH`:

+	echo "export PATH="/path/to/gcc-arm-none-eabi-8-2018-q4-major/bin:$PATH"" >> ~/.bashrc
+	source ~/.bashrc

-To use a specific toolchain version, set the `CROSS_COMPILE` variable accordingly, e.g.:
+Alternatively (or to use a specific toolchain version), set the `CROSS_COMPILE` variable when running `make`:

 	make CROSS_COMPILE=/usr/local/gcc-arm-none-eabi-4_9-2015q3/bin/arm-none-eabi-